 ELECTRONIC TRADING AGREEMENT

-WHEREAS, Enron North America Corp. and/or its affiliates (referred to herein collectively and individually as “Enron”) from time to time have established or will establish one or more websites or other internet-based electronic trading facilities (collectively, the “Website”) for the trading of products and instruments based on energy products or other commodities (including derivatives products) (collectively, “Transactions”); and
+WHEREAS, Enron Australia Finance Pty.
+Ltd (ACN 082 245 921) and/or its affiliates (referred to herein collectively and individually as “Enron”) from time to time have established or will establish one or more websites or other internet-based electronic trading facilities (collectively, the “Website”) for the trading of products and instruments based on energy products or other commodities (including derivatives products) (collectively, “Transactions”); and

-WHEREAS, you (“Counterparty”) and Enron have entered into a Password Application (“Password Application”), pursuant to which Enron has agreed to provide Counterparty with access to the Website and Counterparty has agreed to access and utilize the Website solely in accordance with the terms and conditions of the Password Application and this Agreement.
+WHEREAS, you (“Counterparty”) and Enron have entered into a Password Application (“Password Application”), pursuant to which Enron has agreed to provide Counterparty with access to the Website and Counterparty has agreed to access and utilise the Website solely in accordance with the terms and conditions of the Password Application and this Agreement.

 NOW, THEREFORE, for good and valuable consideration, the receipt and adequacy of which are hereby acknowledged, the parties hereby agree as follows:

 1. SCOPE OF AGREEMENT.
 Enron and Counterparty hereby declare, by Counterparty “clicking” on the designated spaces in this Agreement, their mutual intent to enter into this Agreement on the terms and conditions set forth herein and in the Password Application (which together shall be considered a single agreement for all purposes and the term “Agreement” as used herein shall refer to this Agreement and the Password Application taken together) and to be legally bound by the terms and conditions of this Agreement to the same extent and with the same force and effect as if Counterparty had manually executed this Agreement.
-This Agreement (taken together, where applicable, with any relevant (i) master agreement or agreements or other written agreements, (ii) procedures established by Enron with respect to the access and utilization of the Website and (iii) other terms and conditions specified or referred to on the Website from time to time) will govern the access and utilization of the Website and any and all Transactions entered into by Counterparty through the Website.
+This Agreement (taken together, where applicable, with any relevant (i) master agreement or agreements or other written agreements, (ii) procedures established by Enron with respect to the access and utilisation of the Website and (iii) other terms and conditions specified or referred to on the Website from time to time) will govern the access and utilisation of the Website and any and all Transactions entered into by Counterparty through the Website.

 2. REPRESENTATIONS, WARRANTIES AND COVENANTS.
 Counterparty hereby represents, warrants and covenants as follows:

-(a) Counterparty will access and utilize the Website (including but not limited to the execution of Transactions) solely for its own internal business and commercial purposes and in accordance with the terms and conditions of this Agreement, any procedures established by Enron with respect to the access and utilization of the Website and any other terms and conditions specified or referred to on the Website from time to time.
-Counterparty will not utilize the Website or enter into Transactions on behalf of any third parties or sell, lease, store, retransmit, redistribute or provide, directly or indirectly, any portion of the content of the Website to any third party.
+(a) Counterparty will access and utilise the Website (including but not limited to the execution of Transactions) solely for its own internal business and commercial purposes and in accordance with the terms and conditions of this Agreement, any procedures established by Enron with respect to the access and utilisation of the Website and any other terms and conditions specified or referred to on the Website from time to time.
+Counterparty will not utilise the Website or enter into Transactions on behalf of any third parties or sell, lease, store, retransmit, redistribute or provide, directly or indirectly, any portion of the content of the Website to any third party.
 Counterparty acknowledges that the Website is the exclusive and proprietary property of Enron, and that Counterparty shall have no rights with respect thereto.
 Counterparty agrees to protect the proprietary rights of Enron in the Website and Counterparty shall comply with reasonable requests made by Enron to protect such rights.

-(b) Enron may, in its sole discretion, with or without notice to Counterparty, temporarily or permanently cease to provide the Website or suspend, terminate or restrict Counterparty’s access to and utilization of the Website.
-Counterparty shall supply Enron with all information reasonably requested by Enron concerning Counterparty and its access to and utilization of the Website.
-Counterparty acknowledges that its access to and utilization of the Website may be monitored by Enron for Enron’s own purposes, and not for the benefit of Counterparty, and that the resultant information may be utilized by Enron.
+(b) Enron may, in its sole discretion, with or without notice to Counterparty, temporarily or permanently cease to provide the Website or suspend, terminate or restrict Counterparty’s access to and utilisation of the Website.
+Counterparty shall supply Enron with all information reasonably requested by Enron concerning Counterparty and its access to and utilisation of the Website.
+Counterparty acknowledges that its access to and utilisation of the Website may be monitored by Enron for Enron’s own purposes, and not for the benefit of Counterparty, and that the resultant information may be utilised by Enron.